Geeksltd/MSharp.Docs/Tutorials/3/README.md

 }
 ```

-**ProjectTaskEdit** is like *ProjectTaskAdd* class, but it differs from property and cancel and save action, in this class we didn't change project property and just add *Done* property and change its control type to *CheckBox*.
+**ProjectTaskEdit** is like *ProjectTaskAdd* class, but it's different in property, cancel and save actions. in this class we didn't change the project property and just added *Done* property and changed its control type to *CheckBox*.

+Create a *List* module named **ProjectTaskList** in the same folder using M# context menu, and add the following code:

 ```csharp
 using MSharp;